 This pie is lovely served warm or cold.
 Keep it refrigerated until you are ready to reheat or serve as is.

-Now onto my homemade Bacon & Egg Pie recipe!
+Bacon & Egg Pie Recipe

 Bacon and Egg Pie